 Measuring Brake Pad Thickness in Millimeters (mm)

-- A ruler or caliper that can measure in millimeters (mm).
+- A ruler/scale or Vernier caliper that measure in millimeters (mm).

 - A flashlight to provide adequate lighting.